invoiceninja/invoiceninja.github.io/source/en/invoices.md

 ![Invoice overview](/assets/images/invoices/invoice_right_overview_panel.png "Invoice overview")

 From the overview panel, you will see general information about the invoice.
-The amount of the invoice, balance owing, any amount paid, which client it is assigned to, the date of the invoice, and any products or tasks included in the invoice.
+The amount of the invoice, balance owing, any amount paid, which client it is assigned to, the date of the invoice, status...

 #### History